-- Oldham Coliseum Theatre was much loved and has a proud history in the borough, but sadly closed earlier in the year following the withdrawal of the Arts Council England funding. - 3.2.2 This project will provide a new, state-of-the-art and fit-for-purpose Theatre in the town centre that meets modern requirements and provides additional, flexible, creative arts and performance spaces.
-The new theatre will meet the expectations of modern audiences and performers adjacent to other cultural buildings including the Old Library and Oldham Library and Gallery. - 3.2.3 Supported by a successful bid to the Towns Government's Fund. continue to develop through more detailed stages to repurpose the Old Post Office (84 Union Street) and the former Quaker Meeting House behind it on Greaves Street in the heart of our cultural quarter.
-The proposals aim to expand the existing performing arts offer in Oldham; bringing in new audiences from within Oldham and whilst creating afield opportunities for people to take part in theatre-based activities and improving the range of events on offer.
-The new theatre is currently planned to open in 2026 Page 20
+- 3.2.1 Oldham Coliseum Theatre was much loved and has a proud history in the borough, but sadly closed earlier in the year following the withdrawal of the Arts Council England funding. - 3.2.2 This project will provide a new, state-of-the-art and fit-for-purpose Theatre in the town centre that meets modern requirements and provides additional, flexible, creative arts and performance spaces.
+The new theatre will meet the expectations of modern audiences and performers adjacent to other cultural buildings including the Old Library and Oldham Library and Gallery. - 3.2.3 Supported by a successful bid to the Government's Towns Fund. plans continue to develop through more detailed stages to repurpose the Old Post Office (84 Union Street) and the former Quaker Meeting House behind it on Greaves Street in the heart of our cultural guarter.
+The proposals aim to expand the existing performing arts offer in Oldham; bringing in new audiences from within Oldham and whilst creating further afield new opportunities for people to take part in theatre-based activities and improving the range of events on offer.
+The new theatre is currently planned to open in 2026.